AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 1. Once you’re done with the debugging, set `log.verbose` back to `false`.

-## How to show a custom block page? {#customblock}
+## How do I show a custom block page? {#customblock}

-:::note A note about HTTPS
+:::note

 Before doing any of this, please note that modern browsers are set up to use HTTPS, so they validate the authenticity of the web server certificate.
-That means that using any of these will result in warning screens.
+This means that using any of these will result in warning screens.

-There are a couple of proposed extensions that, when they become reasonably well supported by clients, would allow for a better user experience, including the [RFC 8914 Extended DNS Error codes][rfc8914] and the [DNS Access Denied Error Page RFC draft][rfcaccess].
+There is a number of proposed extensions that, if reasonably well supported by clients, would provide a better user experience, including the [RFC 8914 Extended DNS Error codes][rfc8914] and the [DNS Access Denied Error Page RFC draft][rfcaccess].
 We’ll implement them when browsers actually start to support them.

 [rfc8914]: https://datatracker.ietf.org/doc/html/rfc8914
 [rfcaccess]: https://datatracker.ietf.org/doc/html/draft-reddy-dnsop-error-page-08